HpunktHumpel/HaitiTouissaintGS/README.md

 **Reupload of the original mod by Leugi.**
 This is an updated version of [Leugi's Haiti Civilization and Touissaint Louverture](https://steamcommunity.com/sharedfiles/filedetails/?id=1562787583) mod.
-Adds the Haiti Civilization with Toussaint Louverture as its leader for Civilization VI - Gathering Storm (and later).
+It adds the Haiti Civilization with Toussaint Louverture as its leader for Civilization VI - Gathering Storm (and later).

 > If you like the **Haiti Civilization** mod: please support the original creators : Leugi & Captain Lime. **All credit to the original creators!**